adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 As you can see we have added a title, axis labels, changed the font, centred the title and set some margins.
 We also set custom axis intervals, or breaks at multiples of 500.

+#### Tip!

-Tip: Kotlin notebooks will apply your chart formatting on top of your IDE theme.
+Kotlin notebooks will apply your chart formatting on top of your IDE theme.
 So to see what your chart will look like when exported with `.save()` function, you can set `kandyConfig.themeApplied = false`

-And so with some small changes our chart now looks like this
+And so with these small changes applied our chart now looks like this

 ![](../kotlin/notebooks/lets-plot-images/distribution-of-winners-custom-formatting.svg)

-Looking at this chart it may be tempting to conclude that actually going "8 for 9" is the superiror strategy in a powerlifting meet.
+Looking at this chart it may be tempting to conclude that actually going "8 for 9" is the superiror strategy in a powerlifting meet, since there are the most winners in this group.
 This stumped me for a few minutes as well until I realised that lifters that go 9/9 are a special breed, and are probably just simply out-numbered.
 So let's do the visualisation again to answer the question:

 #### _Out of all lifters that achieve X number of successful attempts, what percentage of those get first place?_